spreadspace/telgo/README.md

 ## Status

 This is currently on development.
-Any api calls are subject to change!
+The API is in a semi-stable state.
+This means i'm trying not to break anything but i'm not yet in a place where i can guarantee that it won't happen.

 ## API